n8n + FFmpegAPI

 - Download empty: confirm

-and pick the correctresult[index]
+statusiscompletedand pick the correctresult[index]

 Full example payloads

-Request to /ffmpeg/process
+Request to /ffmpeg/process:

 {